St. Aloysius Church (Spokane, Washington): Namesake

 Both Gonzaga University and St. Aloysius Church are namesakes of Saint Aloysius Gonzaga, the “Patron of Youth”.
 Saint Aloysius Gonzaga lived a rather brief but impactful life, one admired by followers of Catholicism to this day.
 Aloysius, known at the time as Luigi de Gonzaga, was born on March 9, 1568, to a family of Italian aristocracy.
-Many events throughout his upbringing led him to develop a distaste for the opulent lifestyle his family led.
-Upon discovering a book about Jesuits, scholars and agents of the Roman Catholic religion, who were working in India, he was inspired to join their ranks as a member of the Society of Jesus.
-For years he struggled with his family as they tried to dissuade him of his decision, but he eventually gave up rights to his inheritance in order to pursue a life of religious devotion.
+Numerous experiences during his upbringing contributed to his growing aversion towards the extravagant lifestyle that his family embraced.
+After stumbling upon a book detailing the endeavors of Jesuits, dedicated scholars and ambassadors of the Roman Catholic faith serving in India, he found himself deeply inspired to become a part of their esteemed order as a member of the Society of Jesus.
+Despite facing persistent opposition from his family, who attempted to dissuade him from his chosen path, he persevered through years of struggle.
+Ultimately, he made the courageous decision to renounce his inheritance rights, relinquishing material wealth in order to fully dedicate himself to a life of religious commitment.

-Aloysius Gonzaga, the Latin form of St. Aloysius’s Italian birthname, is known to have lived an incredibly pious life.
+Aloysius Gonzaga, the Latin form of St. Aloysius’s Italian birthname, renowned for leading an incredibly pious life.
 His dedication led him to Rome, where he committed his time to caring for those afflicted by the plague of 1591.
-Despite his superiors’ wishes, he continued to tend to the sick and eventually contracted the plague, which led to his death at the age of 23 on June 21, 1591.
+Despite the objections of his superiors, he persistently cared for the sick, and as a result, he contracted the plague, ultimately succumbing to the disease at the young age of 23 on June 21, 1591.